1909 AVR box motor No. 52 hauling four steam railroad

 * The only electric railway in northern Maine

-* No passenger ever seriously injured in its history
+* No passenger ever was seriously injured in its history

 What electric railway property is this?
 It's the Aroostook Valley Railroad Company, Presque Isle, Maine, which operated its last regular electric car on Wednesday, August 7, 1946, and joined the ranks of freight-only railroads, using what Mono President John W. Barriger, III, terms "self-contained electric locomotives" (in this case, with internal-combustion prime-mover).